2022 AP Exam Schedule

 Digital Portfolio Due Date

-The deadline to submit the digital portfolios that are required in 2-D Art and Design, 3-D Art and Design, and Drawing is May 8 at 8 pm (Eastern time).
+The deadline to submit for AP Art and Design digital portfolios is May 5 at 8 pm ET.
 Because digital portfolios need to be turned in by this time, it’s highly recommended that students submit their portfolios to their teachers well in advance of this date.

 2022 AP Late Exam Schedule